Services

 Parent Training

-At Advance Therapy Works, our philosophy is to create a customized therapy program for each child and to empower parents and family through extensive education regarding diagnosis, prognosis, and treatment.
+At Advance Therapy Works, our philosophy is to create a customized therapy program tailored to each child’s needs.
+We are equally committed to empowering parents and families through comprehensive education about their child’s diagnosis, prognosis, and treatment options.